MrBlackHat115/Help-Desk-Administration-Lab/README.md

 - **Host Machine**: Windows 10/11 running virtualization software
 - **Windows Server VM**: Acts as the Active Directory Domain Controller
 - **Two Windows Clients VMs**: Joined to the domain for user and policy testing
-- **Linux Server VM**: Used within the work environment to run the ticketing system and required supporting services like the web server and database.
+- **Linux Server VM**: Used within the work environment to perform system administration tasks and run required supporting services such as SSH, scheduled update jobs, and user/group management.
 - **Optional Security VM**: Kali Linux for troubleshooting and testing

 ### 🔗 Network Configuration